Who are Bats?

 ° Henipavirus, Nipah (Asia), Hendra (Australia)

-What are the links between their genetic diversity, their ecological variability, their behaviours, and epidemiology of EID ?
+What links between their genetic diversity, their ecological variability, their behaviours, and epidemiology of EID ?

 If bats can live in contact with these viruses, could they be used to understand this kind of harmless relationship?
 What is the knowledge about their immune system?